 It turns out that even if one has no particular skill at origami, if one folds something about 1000 and five times, one gets surprisingly good.

-Here is some stats I’ve gathered on the process:
+Here is some stats I’ve gathered on this process:

 - The whole project has lasted for 252 days, I have only spent 41 days actually folding.